I-3-4-3. Party Requests Dismissal

 c.
 Diary the case for 30 days to account for mailing and delivery time.

-If the claimant submits a written response, the AC will take the appropriate action after reviewing the response.
+If the claimant submits a written response, the AC will take appropriate action after reviewing the response.
 If the claimant does not respond, the AC will continue processing the request for review.

-C. When Multiple Persons are Involved in the Proceedings
+C. When Multiple Persons Are Involved in the Proceedings

-Some cases involve multiple parties, i.e., more than one individual whose rights with respect to monthly benefits, a lump sum payment, a period of disability, or entitlement to health insurance benefits may be adversely affected by an order of dismissal.
-If there are multiple persons involved in the proceedings, the AC must notify all affected persons in writing of the request to withdraw and the consequences of the withdrawal, and provide each person an opportunity to consent or object to the withdrawal request.
-When appropriate, the AC may use a modified version of the letter in section D, provide the person(s) 15 days to comment, and associate the correspondence with the file.
-The AC will also associate any response received with the file.
+If there are multiple persons involved in the proceedings, the AC must notify each affected person in writing of the request to withdraw the request for review and of the consequences of the withdrawal, and the AC must provide each person an opportunity to consent or object to the withdrawal request.
+When appropriate, the AC may use a modified version of the letter in E below to notify each affected person.
+The AC will provide each person 15 days to comment.
+The AC will associate the correspondence with the file, as well as any responses received.

 However, if any affected person objects to the withdrawal, the AC cannot dismiss the request for review.
 Rather, the assigned staff must fully review the record and note in the ARPS analysis the reason for not recommending dismissal (i.e., that an affected person objected to the withdrawal request).

-D. Exhibit-Sample Letter
+E. Exhibit-Sample Letter

 Dear [NAME],

-On [DATE], you asked the Appeals Council to review the administrative law judge's[decision or dismissal].
+On [DATE], you asked the Appeals Council to review the administrative law judge's [decision or dismissal].
 Your request is pending with the Appeals Council.
 You have now asked to withdraw the request for review.

 We are writing to you because it is not clear that you understand the effects of withdrawing your request for review.
 Before we can act on your request, we need you to tell us that you understand the following information: